 Technologisch Gezelschap (TG) is the study association for all chemical technological programmes at Delft University of Technology.
 This includes the bachelor programme Molecular Science & Technology and the master programme Chemical Engineering.
-At this moment TG has around 700 members.
-The name Technologisch Gezelschap Can loosely be translated to Technological society.
+At this moment TG has around 950 members.
+The name Technologisch Gezelschap can loosely be translated to Technological society.

 Since 1890 TG represents and looks after student interests and is one of the oldest study associations of The Netherlands.
 The association has many old traditions and her own unique character but always strives to be innovative.

-To accomplish her goals, each years TG organises many different activities, from excursions to lectures, symposia and a foreign excursion tour.
-In collaboration with four other study associations in Delft, TG also organises 'De Delftse Bedrijvendagen', the largest technical carreer fair in The Netherlands, Belgium and Luxemburg.
+To accomplish her goals, TG organises many different activities each year, from excursions to lectures, symposia and a foreign excursion tour.
+In collaboration with four other study associations in Delft, TG also organises 'De Delftse Bedrijvendagen', the largest technical career fair in The Netherlands, Belgium and Luxemburg.

 Another important task of TG is watching over the quality of education.
-The Chemical Engineering programme is of the most highly rated programmes in the world and we strive to continuusly maintain and improve the programmes.
-Many committes led by our commissioner of education strive to evaluate courses and make sure the feedback reaches the propper responsible person.
+The Chemical Engineering programme is of the most highly rated programmes in the world and we strive to continuously maintain and improve the programmes.
+Many committees led by our Commissioner of Education strive to evaluate courses and make sure the feedback reaches the proper responsible person.
 For questions, remarks or a chat you can always visit our board office.
 You are our eyes and ears.
 For education related contact e-mail to firstname.lastname@example.org

-For more information you can drop by and have a good coffee and a chat in our board room in the Applied Sciences building (C0.010).
+For more information you can drop by and have a good coffee and a chat in our board room in the Applied Sciences building (C0.050).